sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec/initialValue.md

 pagination_label: Initial Value
 sidebar_label: Initial Value
 keywords: ['connectivity', 'connectors','connector-spec', 'sourceConfigInitialValues']
-description: Details on using the sourceConfigInitialValues field
+description: How to use the sourceConfigInitialValues field
 slug: /docs/saas-connectivity/connector-spec/initial-value
 tags: ['Connectivity', 'Connector Spec']
 ---

 ## How to use the sourceConfigInitialValues in the connector spec

-If you have a field in the connector spec configuration that you want to be pre-populated with an initial value, you can use the sourceConfigInitialValues in the connector spec to specify them.
-This can be utilized across all items, all you need to provide is the key of the item and the corrisponding default value for the item.
-A simple example using a textbox is shown below.
+If you want to prepopulate a field in the connector spec configuration with an initial value, you can use the `sourceConfigInitialValues` field in the connector spec to specify the prepopulated value.
+This can be used across all items.
+All you need to provide is the key of the item and the item's corresponding default value.
+This is a simple example using a textbox:

 ```json
 "sourceConfigInitialValues": {